How to Weld Sheet Metal or Thin Stock (For Beginners)

 What Is The Thinnest Sheet Metal You Can Weld?

-The thinnest sheet metal that can be arc welded is 26 Ga thick mild steel.
-However, if you are a skilled welder, you may be able to weld even thinner with some distortion and metal burning.
+The thinnest sheet metal that can be arc welded is 26 ga thick mild steel.
+If you’re a skilled welder, you may be able to weld even thinner with some distortion and metal burning.

 What Is The Best Welding Process For Thin Metal Or Sheet Metal?

-The best welding process for thin metal is MIG because of its speed.
-But, many welders argue that the TIG welding process has an advantage because of the narrow HAZ.
+The best welding process for thin metal is TIG because of its heat control and narrow HAZ.
+TIG requires a very high skill level, so many welders argue that the MIG welding process has an advantage because of its high travel speed.

 What Is The 1 For 1 Rule When Welding Thin Metal?

-The 1 for 1 rule states you should use 1 amp per 1 thousandth (0.001) inch of thickness for thin carbon steel.
-However, stainless steel requires 1/3 fewer amps and aluminum about 1/3 more.
+The 1-for-1 rule states you should use 1 amp per 1 thousandth (0.001) inch of thickness for thin carbon steel.
+Stainless steel requires 1/3 fewer amps, and aluminum requires about 1/3 more.

 What Is The Thickest Metal You Can Spot Weld?